-- North East Atlantic Fisheries Commission (NEAFC), EU-Norway, Iceland, Greenland, Russia
+- North East Atlantic Fisheries Commission (NEAFC), Coastal States, EU-UK.
+Also Iceland, Greenland and Norway.

 - Stock Status

 Northeast Atlantic mackerel has been scored a low risk.
-This is because both spawning stock biomass and fishing mortality are assessed as at safe levels.
-However, the fishing mortality is assessed as higher than that associated with maximum sustainable yield.
+This is because both spawning stock biomass and fishing mortality are assessed as at safe levels and the fishing mortality is assessed as below that associated with maximum sustainable yield.

-Not all the catches from this stock are managed under the Coastal States’ international management arrangements, and this has previously resulted in catches higher than advised by science.
+Not all the catches from this stock are managed under the Coastal States’ international management arrangements, and there is a risk that this could result in catches higher than advised by science.
 Therefore, an agreement covering the management of the whole of the stock’s catches is needed.